telefonicaid/fiware-orion/README.md

 interface.
 Using this interface, clients can do several operations:

 -   Query context information.
-The Orion Context Broker stores context information (consiting on *entities* and their *attributes*) updated from applications, so queries are resolved based on that information.
+The Orion Context Broker stores context information updated from applications, so queries are resolved based on that information.
+Context information consists on *entities* (e.g. a car) and their *attributes* (e.g. the speed or location of the car).
 -   Update context information, e.g. send updates of temperature
 -   Get notified when changes on context information take place (e.g. the temperature has changed)